Information for Guests With Special Medical Needs

 Australian Domestic and International Short Haul Fights

-We are unable to safely secure oxygen bottles in our Business and Premium Economy classes at this time due to the size of the seats in these sections of the aircraft.
-Guests requiring an oxygen bottle are therefore currently unable to purchase a Premium fare (guests travelling with oxygen concentrators are not affected).
+We are unable to safely secure oxygen cylinders in our Business and Premium Economy classes at this time due to the size of the seats in these sections of the aircraft.
+Guests requiring the use of oxygen cylinders during flight are therefore currently unable to purchase a Premium fare (guests travelling with oxygen concentrators are not affected).

 Conditions of Carriage

-To be accepted on board a Virgin Australia flight, the oxygen bottle must be:
+To be accepted on board a Virgin Australia flight, the oxygen cylinder must:

-- Not exceeding a weight of 5kg, or maximum capacity of 490 litres.
+- Not exceeding a weight of 4.8kg, or maximum capacity of 490 litres.

-- Carried in an approved BOC OxyCare or an Air Liquide Oxycare travel pack, which must contain a restraint strap to secure the bottle to the aircraft.
+- Be carried in an approved Air Liquide OxyCare travel pack, BOC OxyCare travel pack or BOC Carry Bag (MEDS for size B cylinder or MEDM for size A, C or CD cylinders) , which must contain a restraint strap to secure the bottle to the aircraft.

-- Passed through an inspection test in the last five years.
-Proof of testing is shown by a stamp on the oxygen bottle neck, or with a test document accompanying the oxygen bottle.
+- Have proof of inspection testing; either a stamp or placard on the oxygen cylinder neck area, or with a test document accompanying the oxygen cylinder.

-Some companies do not allow hired oxygen bottles to be taken out of the country.
-Some companies also do not allow their bottles to be re-filled by another company, or in another country.
-In the latter case, passengers may need to supply enough oxygen for the return flight.
+Some companies do not allow hired oxygen cylinders to be taken out of the country.
+Some companies also do not allow their cylinders to be re-filled by another company, or in another country.
+In the latter case, guests may need to supply enough oxygen for the return flight.
 Extra oxygen tanks for the return flight must be carried as checked baggage.

 International Long Haul Flights

-Due to the extended flight time, oxygen cylinders are not permitted to be used as a means of supplementary oxygen on Virgin Australia international long haul flights, e.g.: Los Angles or Abu Dhabi.
-If you are traveling on an international long haul flight, oxygen cylinders must be checked in and carried in the hold of the aircraft.
+Due to the extended flight time, oxygen cylinders are not permitted to be used as a means of supplementary oxygen on Virgin Australia international long haul flights, e.g. Los Angeles or Abu Dhabi.
+Guests may make a direct request to Virgin Australia for consideration of their medical needs on a case-by-case basis by contacting our Guest Contact Centre.

 Portable Oxygen Concentrator